hosua/Folder-Organizer-Tool/README.md

 5/27/2021 - Moving files around is now MUCH faster than before. - v0.7-alpha

 DISCLAIMER:
 There are likely bugs present in this program.
-It worked for me, but it has only been tested a few times, so please back up your files before using this tool!
+It worked for me, but it has only been tested a few times so please back up your files before using this tool!

 ISSUES:
 1) There is no way to change the directory while the program is running, simply restart the program to do this.
 2) If you modify the folders externally while running the program, it will potentially mess things up.
 3) The source code is incompatible with Linux (and I assume also Mac)
 4) Certain unicode characters (UTF-16+) are not supported.
+If you run into a file with a character that cant be read, try to narrow down which file it is and rename it.

 How to use: